Eren-Sama/Shortlist/README.md

 ---

-# 🔥 Engineering Highlights
+# Engineering Characteristics

 - Graph-based multi-agent orchestration
-- Provider-agnostic LLM abstraction layer
-- Strict schema validation
+- Strict schema validation and typed boundaries
+- Provider-agnostic LLM abstraction
 - Database-level security enforcement
 - Structured logging architecture
-- Production-grade containerization
+- Containerized production pipeline
-- Clean separation of concerns
+- Clear separation of system concerns

 ---

-# 🎯 Design Philosophy
+# Design Intent

-- Signal-first engineering
-- Modular intelligence layers
-- Production-ready architecture
-- Recruiter-readable system design
-- Scalable orchestration patterns
+Shortlist is not a template generator.

+It is signal infrastructure.

+It formalizes:
+- How hiring signals are interpreted
+- How project narratives are engineered
+- How alignment gaps are quantified

 ---

-# 🔎 Repository Note
+# Repository Note

-This repository is shared publicly for architectural demonstration and portfolio review purposes.
+This repository is shared for architectural demonstration and portfolio review.

-Operational configuration details and deployment layers are intentionally not included.
+Operational configuration and deployment layers are intentionally not included.

 ---

-# 📜 License
+# License

 MIT